Second Battle of Topolobampo: Battle

 On March 13, 1914, at 8:50 am, the rebel gunboat Tampico, under Lieutenant Hilario Malpico, stood out for an attack on the federal gunboats, Guerrero and Morelos, commanded by Captain Navio Torres.
 Tampico was spotted sailing out past the bar and as fast as possible the two federal warships were underway in Tampico's direction.
 Guerrero fired the first shots at 9:00 am with her gun battery of six 4 in guns.
 Just like during the First Battle of Topolobampo, as soon as Tampico cleared Shell Point, she fired her broadside of two 4-inch guns and one 6 pdr gun at Morelos.
 Her first shot landed about 20 yd too short at a range of 9,000 to 10,000 yd; none of the others hit Morelos.

 Guerrero and Morelos followed Tampico until stopping so Morelos could return Tampico's broadside with some of her own fire.
 Morelos fired and then turned about to retreat southwestward; none of her shots hit either.
 During the retreat, Tampico continued to fire on Morelos which put the American cruiser USS New Orleans, which was observing the battle, in direct line of Tampico's fire.
 Realizing that he may hit a neutral vessel, Lieutenant Malpica shifted Tampico's fire to Guerrero.
 Captain Torres in Guerrero, receiving fire again, chose to do the same as Morelos by turning around and fleeing, apparently in fear of Tampico's guns.
 New Orleans, shifted berth as well, to a safer position in the battle area.

 Tampico steamed back to the safe side of the bar and the two federal gunboats anchored farther south than their prior anchorage.
 All the firing ceased by 9:12 am; Guerrero fired a total of thirteen shells, Morelos nine, and Tampico fired six rounds.
-The range varied between 9,000 to 10,000 yards and no hits were made.
+The range varied between 9,000 and 10,000 yards and no hits were made.
 This time the officers of USS New Orleans noted in their log that the gunnery of Tampico was considerably better than that of Guerrero or Morelos.